wp-plugins/picasa-album-uploader/readme.txt

 1. At upload, optionally create a new post using the WP shortcode [gallery] to publish the newly uploaded files.
 1. Internationalization
 1. Refine default display of images to be uploaded.
+1. Improve default formatting in Picasa Mini-browser

 == Installation ==

+1. Configure one of the permlink options in the Admin Settings -> Permalinks screen.
+See FAQ for details.
 1. Upload the picasa-album-uploader to the `wp-content/plugins/` directory
 1. Activate the plugin through the Admin -> Plugins Screen
 1. Configure the plugin through the Admin -> Settings -> Media Screen.
+1. Generate the Picasa Button Download File
-1. Use the "Install Image Upload Button in Picasa Desktop" Link in the Admin Settings -> Media to import the button into Picasa
+1. Use the "Install Image Upload Button in Picasa Desktop" Link in the Admin Settings -> Media to import the generated button into Picasa
 1. If desired, create the files header-picasa_album_uploader.php and footer-picasa_album_uploader.php in the top level of your themes directory to provide customized header and footer in the upload confirmation dialog displayed by Picasa.
 1. Begin uploading photos from Picasa to your blog.

 To display the button load link in a post or page, simply insert the shortcode `[picasa_album_uploader_button]` at the desired location.

 == Frequently Asked Questions ==

+= Why are Permalinks required? =

+The Picasa Desktop client is very picky about the format of the URLs that it will accept during the upload process and will only accept a simple URL consisting of a single filename.
+The use of the slash (/) and question-marks (?) in the URL syntax results in no files being uploaded by Picasa to the server.

 = I changed the slug name (or other part of my WordPress URL) and my button in Picasa stopped working.
 What do I do? =

 The Picasa button contains a URL to your WordPress installation, including the slug name used by this plugin.
-If any portion of the URL changes, the button in Picasa must be replaced so that the button is sending to the correct URL.
+If any portion of the URL changes, the button in Picasa must be replaced so that the button is sending to the correct location in your WordPress site.

+= What happens if I change my permalink settings? =

+You may freely change the format of your permalinks without affecting the ability to upload files from Picasa Desktop.
+You must however keep permalinks enabled as discussed above.

+= The URL to download the button points to a .pbz file that does not exist in the installed material.
+What's up? =

+The .pbz file is dynamically created by the plugin due to the customization required in the contents.
+See the question below about the contents of the download for details.

+= What's in that download that needs to be installed into Picasa? =

+There is no executable code in the download.
+It is comprised of two elements:

+* An XML file describing the button to Picasa Desktop.
+This includes a URL to your blog for Picasa to use when the button is clicked.
+* A file containing the button graphic to display within the Picasa Desktop.

-= Can I make the button to install the button in Picasa Desktop available in Pages and Posts? =
+= Can I make the link to install the button in Picasa Desktop available in Pages and Posts? =

 Yes!
 Just put the shortcode `[picasa_album_uploader_button]` where you want the button to display.

-= What's in that download that needs to be installed into Picasa? =

-There is no code in the download.
-It is comprised of two elements, an XML file describing the button to Picasa Desktop that includes the URL to reference when the button is clicked and a file containing the button graphic to display within the Picasa Desktop.

-= Can I have buttons from multiple WordPress blogs installed at the same time? =
+= Can I have buttons from multiple WordPress sites installed at the same time? =

 Yes!
-The tool tip for the button will identify the name of the WordPress blog associated with the button.
+The tool tip for the button will identify the name of the WordPress site associated with the button.
+You might want to change the button icon to graphically differentiate the connected WordPress installs.
+I have no experience with WPMU so can't comment on how this will function within that environment.

 = Can I change the button image? =